wrightrocket/webhook.site/_pages/webhookscript/functions.markdown

 ### dd(***any*** value)

-Halts Custom Action execution and adds `value` to debug output.
+Stops Custom Action execution and adds `value` to script debug output.

 ### dump(***any*** value)